JakeMoralez/FlectoneWeb/pulse/en/parts/cooldown.md

 | `duration`  | `long`     | How many [ticks](https://minecraft.fandom.com/wiki/Tick) must pass between uses                           |

-::: tip HOW TO USE COOLDOWN?
+::: info HOW TO USE COOLDOWN?
 Replace `false` with `true` and restart `FlectonePulse` using the `/flectonepulse reload` command.
 Additional cooldown settings will appear AFTER RELOADING.
 :::